laurent22/joplin/readme/apps/mfa.md

 - [Access your profile](https://joplincloud.com/users/me)
 - Find the *Multi-factor authentication* section
-- Click the link to *I want to disable it*
+- Click the link to *I want to disable it* and follow the instructions
-- Finish by entering your password

 ## I forgot to copy my recovery codes, how do I find them?